bardy18/abi-market-data/README.md

 Thumbnails are de-duplicated automatically during capture; no manual cleanup is required.

+## Trade Management

+The trading app includes comprehensive trade tracking:

+- **Buy Items**: Click the "Buy" button on any item to record a purchase
+- **Track Status**: Manage trades through statuses: Purchased → In Transit → Stored → For Sale → Sold/Lost
+- **Record Sales**: Mark items as "Sold" and enter income to track profits
+- **View Statistics**: See total expenses, income, gross profit, and ROI in the top bar
+- **Monitor Active Trades**: View all active trades in the left panel
+- **Completed Trades**: Review completed trades with full profit/loss details

+All trade data is automatically saved and persists between sessions.

 ## What's Next?

 After your first few snapshots, you'll be able to: